You are here

 How do I get a user account?

 When an organization is already registered, any user with Administration rights within your organization can create a user account.
 Normally, this is someone within the Estimating or Sales team.
-If you can’t locate anyone with this access contact 1300 604 077 or email firstname.lastname@example.org The Service Desk team will be able to assist.
+If you can’t locate anyone with this access contact 1300 604 077 or email email@example.com and speak to the Service Desk team.

 What do I do when I try to register my organization, but it says my ABN is already registered?

 Firstly, have a look at the message on the registration screen just below the ABN number - the text listed in red should tell you the colleague that can create a user account for you, as they have administrative access for your company account.
-If you can’t locate anyone with this access contact 1300 604 077 or email email@example.com The Service Desk team will be able to assist.
+If you can’t locate anyone with this access contact 1300 604 077 or email firstname.lastname@example.org to contact the Service Desk team.

 Is there a cost for subcontractors and suppliers to use BidContender as a Basic user?